CCBIO906/CCBIO906_CancerGenomics_2023/README.md

 ### 7) Course feedback
 Please, 2 min of you time for feedback on course would be much appreciated.
 No name, completely anonymous response!
+Click and go!
 https://skjemaker.app.uib.no/view.php?id=15303004

 ## Thanks!